sergiotaborda/lense-lang/docs/content/containerLiterals.md

 ## Records

 Records are a special object that represents a non typed property bag.
 Records are not currently implemented.
-A possible sintax would be similar to an association, but using = instead of ":".
-The diference is that on an association both sides of the ":" can be variables, in a record only the right side can be a variable.
+A possible syntax would be similar to an association, but using = instead of ":".
+The difference is that on an association both sides of the ":" can be variables, in a record only the right side can be a variable.
 The left side is interpreted as the name of a property.

 ~~~~brush: lense